chanmuzi/DeepLearng.AI-Generative-AI-Short-Courses/README.md

 I found that it is not allowed to download ipynb file directly from the lecture environment,
 so I wrote all codes and comments by myself ✍🏻

-This courses provide us with OpenAI's API, but it is not executable in other environment or local.
+This courses provide us with OpenAI's API, but it is not applicable in other environment or local.
 Thus, <mark>**if you prefer to test your experiemnts on your local environment, you are forced to use your own API.**</mark>
 (And OpenAI will charge you for using API 🥲)